Skip to content

 andromeda constellation,andromeda stars,andromeda star map

-The best time of year to observe the stars and deep sky objects of Andromeda is during the month of November.
+The best time of the year to observe the stars and deep sky objects of Andromeda is during the month of November, when the constellation appears higher above the horizon in the early evening.
+The entire constellation can be seen from locations north of the latitude 40° S.

 Alpheratz – Alpha Andromedae